daanvdk/is_valid/README.md

 `False` according to some rules that the input either follows or does not follow.

-These predicates are very useful for validation because we only want to know if something is valid or not and because they all just return `True` or `False` they are very composable.

 ## Example
 We are going to write a predicate that validates that our data is a list of books.